-Speed is a measurement of how many feet per second your character can move about.
+Speed is a measurement of how many feet per second your character can easily sprint around.
 The Speed score is generally determined by a creature's Size.
 All playable races detailed in this book have a Speed of 10, which is almost 7 miles per hour.
-You can try to move faster than this by making a Dash check (see Chapter 6: Skills)
+You can try to move faster than this by making a Dash check (see Chapter 5: Skills).